 Curriculum vitae - Projects & Research Interests - Publications - Fundings - Software tools - Students - Misc

-It is now actively used in various domains (including digital pathology, large-scale microscopy, and other fields) by various entities around the world.
+It is now actively used in various domains (including digital pathology, large-scale microscopy, and other fields beyond the biomedical field) by various entities around the world collaborating over the web.

 We are continuously developing new software modules and algorithms for multimodal data sources (I'm co-lead of the Software workpackage of the COMULIS COST ACTION), benchmarking, and applications in various fields (see CYTOMINE research project page).
 In addition to our ongoing research & development at University of Liège, I'm co-founder of Cytomine SCRL FS, a not-for-profit cooperative company established to ease usage and improve sustainability of this open-source tool.